 When to apply:

 types of scholarships available (see below), and they have different deadlines.

 Thus, if you apply early, your chances of getting a scholarship may be higher.

 On the other hand, if you wish to include your latest academic results in your

 application, you may choose to wait and apply later.

-Students in financial need may apply for a scholarship to support their
+Students may apply for a scholarship to support their

 participation in the M1 Jacques Herbrand at ENS Paris-Saclay.

 These scholarship applications are handled separately from your application